ssh-mitm/ssh-mitm/doc/develop/issue.rst

 - I cannot reproduce this issue in a clean environment: The problem is probably not in SSH-MITM itself.
 - I can reproduce this issue in a clean environment: This might be a problem in SSH-MITM.
 Go to 2.

-2. Disable workarrounds in SSH-MITM and try to reproduce the issue.
+2. Disable workarounds in SSH-MITM and try to reproduce the issue.
    SSH-MITM uses paramiko as SSH library which is not compatible to all clients and servers.
-   This helps to find out, if the issue is part of the workarround, which are needed for compatibility with less known clients and servers.
+   This helps to find out, if the issue is part of the workaround, which are needed for compatibility with less known clients and servers.

     $ ssh-mitm --disable-workarounds server

-- I cannot reproduce this issue: One of the workarrounds has errors.
+- I cannot reproduce this issue: One of the workarounds has errors.
 Go to :ref:`create-issue`.
-- I can reproduce this issue with disabled workarrounds: This might be a problem in SSH-MITM or paramiko.
+- I can reproduce this issue with disabled workarounds: This might be a problem in SSH-MITM or paramiko.
 Go to :ref:`create-issue`.

 You might also check your system for: